ctoesca/panjs/README.md

 * Includes Ajax facilities (Class TrestClient.js)
 * Easy to make a one page application (but not mandatory)
 * States, hash routing
+* Errors management: in production, a component with a runtime error/syntax error/XML error will be replaced by a special error component showing the error: the application is not interrupted (showing a white page etc).
 * ...